CodeYourFuture/immersive-go-course/buggy-app/README.md

 ## Project

+The goal is to find and fix at least 5 bugs.
+There are issues in the logic, performance, and authorisation (that we know about).
+There could be more!
+Find and fix as many as you can in the time.

 - Read the documentation below carefully to understand the application's intended behaviour (Idea: write down what you find as you read)
 - Read the code to identify how the main pieces fit together and work
 - Make sure the main features works